informalsystems/hermes/relayer-framework/README.md

 A [technical background](crate::docs::technical_background) is provided to help readers understand the techniques used by the relayer framework to compose various components together.
-It is highly recommended for readers of all level of expertise to read the document before continue reading the code and documentation.
+It is highly recommended for readers of all levels of expertise to read this document before continuing to delve into the code and other documentation.